TreeHacks/hackpack-chrome-ext/README.md

 Test your method by visiting the [CalHacks website](http://www.calhacks.io/) or the [UC Berkeley Wiki page](https://en.wikipedia.org/wiki/University_of_California,_Berkeley)

 Can you make the replacement respect the casing of the original text?
 That is, can you implement `modifyText` so that `modifyText('iCal')` returns `iButt` and `modifyText('calendar')` returns `buttender`?

-NOTE: If you update your code, the extension won't automatically update.
-You'll need to go to chrome://extensions and hit reload under your extension.

 ## Checkpoint 2: Custom Translations